-The final examination will be a three-hour written exam: date time place to be announced.
+The final examination will be a three-hour written exam.
 This will count 55% toward your final mark in the course.
 It tests your grasp of the lectures, problems done on-line and in tutorials, and reading material.
 Bring your own calculator.
 Calculators must be approved - look out for announcements on how to get this done.